peter-fullstack/Clean-Architecture-CQRS-EF-Core/README.md

 ### Generic Repository and Unit of Work
 Though not always necessary in simple projects the repository and unit of work patterns help to abstract the data layer away from the projects that use it.
-- The key benifit of a generic repository is avoidsing repetitive code across entity-specific repositories while providing common CRUD operations
+- The key benifit of a generic repository is avoiding repetitive code across entity-specific repositories while providing common CRUD operations
 (GetById, Add, Update, Delete) for any entity.
-- The Unit of Work groups multiple database related operations (e.g., updating an Order and deducting inventory) into a single transaction.
+- The Unit of Work groups multiple database related operations (e.g. updating an Order and deducting inventory) into a single transaction.
 Which ensures all changes succeed or fail together.
 - It can also reduce the chattiness of the application with regards to its interactions with the database.
-- This also means that there is no direct exposure of DbContext to the other projects (keeps layers clean).
+- From a design perspective there is no direct exposure of DbContext to the other projects (keeps layers clean).

-The interfaces for these are defined in the Domain project but implemented in the Infrascture project which deals with persistence.
+The interfaces for these are defined in the Domain project but implemented in the Infrastrure project which deals with persistence.

 ### DDD
 This has been used at a basic level and in not the full implementation - in most cases the complexity of a complete DDD solution is too much